pyqxd/SEM-1-Notes/Introduction to Multimedia.md

 - **Digital Divide:** Not everyone has access to advanced tech, creating inequality.

+---

+### **Conclusion**

+Emerging technologies are transforming industries by improving efficiency, connectivity, and intelligence.
+They enable automation, smarter communication, and personalized experiences, shaping the foundation of the digital future.

+---
 ## Topic: Multimedia Systems, Communication, and Entertainment

 **Focus:** How multimedia systems, communication networks, and entertainment products work together.